- Kernel Security Check Failure is a common BSOD that can be solved in no time.

-- Press the Windows + S key to open the Search bar, then type cmd, and right-click on the most relevant result to run it as an administrator.
+- Press the Windows + S key to open the Search bar, then look for cmd, and right-click on the most relevant result to run it as an admin.

-After you’ve finished waiting for the process to finish (which could take some time), restart your computer.
+Restart your computer when you’ve completed waiting for the process to complete (this could take some time).

 4. Use the CheckDisk tool

-- Press the Windows key + S to open the search function, type in cmd, and right-click on the most relevant result to run it as administrator.
+- Press the Windows key + S to open the search bar, write in cmd, then right-click on the result to access it as administrator.